 When patients go to pay their medical bills, they want what consumers across industries have come to expect — price transparency.
 With patient out-of-pocket expenses on the rise and stories about daunting surprise medical bills pervasive in the media, calls for medical bill transparency have intensified over the past two years.
 With patient payments making up a greater share of revenue, providers have to meet this demand to optimize collections.

-According to Mr. Prugh, payers, providers and technology companies all must do a better job to meet the growing demands of consumerism and provide patients with more transparency.
-Mr. Prugh pointed out that the process of deciphering medical bills can even be a challenge for experts.
+Payers, providers and technology companies all must do a better job to meet the growing demands of consumerism and provide patients with more transparency.
+Mr. Rowe pointed out that the process of deciphering medical bills can even be a challenge for experts.

 Further digitization of payer-provider interactions will only bring more transparency to the revenue cycle, according to Mr. Rowe.
 While electronic transactions make up a portion of provider-payer interactions, a significant amount of information exchange between these two parties has yet to be digitized.
 Further digitization could yield the real-time adjudication of claims and eliminate uncertainty around reimbursement.